 - "Pynchon and Post-postmodernism."
 The New Pynchon Studies, edited by Joanna Freer, Cambridge UP, 2019, pp. 17-32.

 - "Whitman and Everything: Playing with the Poetics of Scale."
 Revisiting Walt Whitman: On the Occasion of his 200th Birthday, edited by Winfried Herget, Peter Lang, 2019, pp. 55-80.

 - "Whitman’s Influence in the United States."
-Walt Whitman in Context, edited by Joanna Levin and Edward Whitley, Cambridge University Press, 2018, pp. 374-82.
+Walt Whitman in Context, edited by Joanna Levin and Edward Whitley, Cambridge UP, 2018, pp. 374-82.

 - "International Summer School on the Contemporary Canadian Novel, LMU Munich, August 2016."
 Introduction to Verbatim: A Novel by Jeff Bursey, Verbivoracious Press, 2018, pp. vii-xvi.

 - "Die Metarealität des Geldes in Thomas Pynchons Roman Bleeding Edge."
 Geld: Wert und Werte, edited by Annika Schlitte, Alexander Denzler, and Franziska Huditz, Königshausen & Neumann, 2017, pp. 137-58.

 - "Canon Fodder: Thomas Pynchon, Unpopular Culture, and the Invention of Postmodernism."
 Reading the Canon: Literary History in the 21st Century, edited by Philipp Löffler, Winter, 2017.
 167-85.